-The STA Christmas Craft Fair is a large, well-established and popular holiday artisan market at North Vancouver‘s St. Thomas Aquinas School in November.
+The STA Christmas Craft Fair & Market is a large and very popular holiday artisan market at North Vancouver‘s St. Thomas Aquinas School in November.

 STA Christmas Craft Fair in North Vancouver

-The St. Thomas Aquinas Christmas Craft Fair is an annual event that attracts over 130 vendors and over 2000 shoppers.
+The St. Thomas Aquinas Christmas Craft Fair is an annual event that attracts over 120 vendors.
 Vendors are jury-selected artisans and the quality of the products is high.
+2024 is the 35th edition of the event.

 Where and When